VMware: the cornerstone of any robust private cloud infrastructure

 Table 1.
 Feature parity table

 Why should I go for ECSS?
-Because SUE has a large support organization of open source engineers which can maintain and run the open source technology stack as a managed service and/or support contract without the risk of building on top of rebellious but crucial vendors, effectively de-risking your business workloads.
-Due to the significant price increases happening for contract(s) (extensions) the costs of a migration clearly outweigh the benefits regarding de-risking, (service) supplier flexibility in the long term including a vibrant active open source community innovating Cloud Stack.
+Because SUE has a large support organization of open source engineers who can maintain and run the open source technology stack as amanaged serviceand/orsupport contractwithout the risk of building on top of rebellious but crucial vendors, effectively de-risking your business workloads.
+Due to the significant price increases happening for contract(s) (extensions), the costs of a migration clearly outweigh the benefits regarding de-risking, (service) supplier flexibility in the long term, including a vibrant active open source community innovating Cloud Stack.

-With ECSS you can very granularly migrate to Cloud Stack since:
+With ECSS, you can migrate Cloud Stack in a very granular manner because:

 Conclusion

-Build on open source technology and products, utilize commercial support from professional support organizations to navigate freely and with confidence in the already so complex IT multiverse.
+Build on open source technology and products and take advantage of commercial support from professional support organizations.
+This allows you to move freely, flexibly, and confidently within the increasingly complex IT multiverse.

-Please contact us and let our experts assist in migrating your legacy VMs to ECSS and save time and money now.
-Learn more aobut Enterprise Support packages tailored for CloudStack, alongside our flexible pricing options.
+Contact us and let our experts help you migrate your legacy VMs to ECSS, saving you time and money right away.
+Discover our Enterprise Support packages, specially developed for CloudStack, and our flexible pricing options that suit your organization.

 Any questions?
 Contact us!